 Most, if not all of them will definitely hit the most prominent haunted spots in the city.
 It’s a super fun way to end your weekend getaway in Charleston.

 Where To Stay In Charleston

 There are plenty of amazing places to stay in Charleston.
-One of the most popular accommodation options in Charleston are Bed and Breakfasts.
-But, if that isn’t your style, there are also some awesome VRBOs, which are vacation rental’s similar to Airbnbs.
+Some of the most popular accommodation options are bed and breakfasts in Charleston, but there are plenty of hotels too.